AUTHOR: Rachel Hawkins

 Despite the similarities, I am going to disagree with reviewers who say Hex Hall is too much like HP.
 I LOVED this story am really excited to recommend it to my middle school Harry Potter fans (particularly girls).
 Hex has a healthy dose of romance and a certain creep-factor that I did not expect.
 With or without the cliff-hanger ending, I can’t wait to read Demonglass.

-Love the character development; no character is all good or all bad.
+I love the character development and that no character is all good or all bad.
 Sophie is self-deprecating, unpopular, gets bullied, makes poor decisions, and is at times, vengeful and mean.
 Despite all that, readers will admire her spunk, loyalty, intelligence, and realism.
 Antagonist Elodie is likewise neither all-good or all-bad.
 As beautiful and powerful as she is, she also makes poor decisions and can be quite mean.
 Yet at the same time, she clearly cares about Archer and her friends and has a major moment of redemption toward the end.
 Other supporting characters (would-be boyfriend Archer, vampire roommate Jenna, toadies Anna and Chaston, and the ghost in the green dress) are variably kind, funny, vengeful, and self-serving.

 WHAT I DIDN’T LIKE: The only thing I can really criticize is the similarities to Harry Potter, but who cares?
 I loved it anyway.